 If you are arrested for DUI in DeKalb County, you will most often be taken to DeKalb County Jail on Memorial Drive near I-285.
 Most of the police departments in DeKalb County utilize that jail, including the Georgia State Patrol, the DeKalb County Police, the DeKalb County Sheriff’s Department, Decatur Police, and Avondale Estates Police.
-The Doraville Police Department maintains their own jail and will frequently hold people arrested for misdemeanors there until they are bonded out, besides this one exception, however, most people are taken to the DeKalb County Jail.
-If you or someone you know has been arrested for DUI, call a DeKalb County DUI lawyer today.
+The Doraville Police Department maintains their own jail and will frequently hold people arrested for misdemeanors there until they are bonded out, besides this one exception, however, most people are taken to the DUI jail in DeKalb County.
+If you or someone you know has been arrested for intoxicated driving, call a skilled DUI attorney at our firm today.

 Central booking is a term that is used to refer to the series of offices in the jail where a person who has just been arrested is brought in and checked in, or booked, into the jail.